CesarPetrescu/CrabSQL/README.md

 - FULL OUTER joins, join reordering/optimization, and most planner features
 - Subqueries, window functions, CTEs, views, triggers, stored routines
 - Full MySQL type/collation system (current types are a small subset)
-- Secondary indexes
+- Index scans / optimizer use of secondary indexes (indexes are not used for query planning yet)
-- InnoDB-class transactions and MVCC (no snapshot isolation; locking is minimal)
+- InnoDB-class MVCC/undo/purge and full isolation semantics (current MVCC is basic; locking is minimal)

 ## Run